dektronics/printalyzer-densitometer/README.md

 ### Models
 The "models" directory contains any CAD models and related resources necessary to physically assemble the project.

+## License
+Individual directories will contain LICENSE files as needed, with relevant details.
+Generally, the hardware will be CC BY-SA and the software will be BSD 3-Clause.
+However, external resources may have their own individual license terms.

 ## Credits